WELCOME TO DEATH POSITIVE DC

 Death Positive DC welcomes people who are very comfortable talking about death as well as people who have death anxiety and may be having their very first conversations about death.
 Wherever you are on that spectrum, you are welcome to participate as much or as little as you want.

 Death Positive DC started as Facebook group on May 15, 2017.
-That small online group is now an active online community (with almost 600 members on Facebook and 850 followers on Instagram) as well as a very engaged in-person community.
+That small online group is now an active online community (with 720+ members in the Facebook group and 960+ followers on Instagram) as well as a very engaged in-person community.

 Connect with Death Positive DC on social media.